AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/08_advanced_topics.rst

 .. warning::

-  Mastering unsafe code requires deep knowledge of memory layout, compiler optimizations, and architecture constraints.
-Prefer Safe Rust abstractions whenever possible.
+  Unsafe code requires precise knowledge of memory layout, optimization, and the target architecture.